Home » Drug Defense Attorney in Columbus, OH » Columbus Cocaine Possession Lawyer

 A felony conviction also may affect your immigration status and applications for residency or citizenship, and may have a bearing on your custody of your children if you find yourself involved in a custody dispute.

-Possible Defenses for Possession of Cocaine
+Possible Defenses for Cocaine Possession

 Because possession of cocaine is such a serious charge, it’s important to have a cocaine possession attorney at your side who will vigorously defend you in court.
 A skilled lawyer will comb through every piece of evidence and every facet of the prosecutor’s argument to look for weak spots to attack in the effort to provide enough reasonable doubt that a jury may find you innocent, or the prosecutor might be willing to negotiate.